California’s “criminal court process” refers to how a criminal case proceeds, from

 - other forms of police misconduct.7

-If the judge grants a Pitches motion, the defendant could call those complainants as witnesses to taint the officer’s credibility.
-In reality, if the prosecutor learns of damaging information in a peace officer’s file, he/she will usually reduce or even dismiss one or more of the defendant’s charges.
+If the judge grants a Pitches motion, you could call those complainants as witnesses to taint the officer’s credibility.
+In reality, if the prosecutor learns of damaging information in a peace officer’s file, they will usually reduce or even dismiss one or more of your charges.

 2.6.
 Trial

-Note that defendants have the constitutional right to a speedy trial, but may defendants opt to delay the trial for weeks or months.
+Note that you have the constitutional right to a speedy trial, but you may opt to delay the trial for weeks or months.

 California trials may be of two types.
 These are: